Dan-Boat/PyESD/README.md

 The package is tested using the `unittest` framework with synthetic generated data.
 The testing scripts are located in the [test](./test) folder.
 Running  the various scripts with -v flag (higher level of verbose), would validate the modified version of the package.

 ## Publications
-The package description and application paper is currently under preparation (to be submitted to GMD) Its application for weather station in Ghana was presented at the AGU22 [Link](http://dx.doi.org/10.22541/essoar.167458059.91056213/v1) and the paper is under preparation
+The package description and application paper is currently under review in GCM ([Boateng & Mutz 2023](https://gmd.copernicus.org/preprints/gmd-2023-67/))
+Its application for weather station in Ghana was presented at the AGU22 [Link](http://dx.doi.org/10.22541/essoar.167458059.91056213/v1) and the paper is under preparation

 Citation:
 Upload on zenodo: https://doi.org/10.5281/zenodo.7748769

-## Future versions
-The pacakage is still in planing stage (v.0.0.1) (The stable version would be uploaded on pypi with the version number v.1.0.1)

 ## *Collaborators are welcomed: interms of model application, model improvement, documentation and expansion of the package!*
 @ Daniel Boateng ([linkedin](https://www.linkedin.com/in/daniel-boateng-3892311b4/)) : **University of Tuebingen** :incoming_envelope: dannboateng@gmail.com